Education

 Education is a wide phenomenon that applies to all age groups and covers formal education (top row) as well as non-formal and informal education (bottom row).

 Education is the transmission of knowledge and skills and the development of character traits.
-Formal education occurs within a structured institutional framework, such as public schools, following a curriculum.
-Non-formal education also follows a structured approach but occurs outside the formal schooling system, while informal education involves unstructured learning through daily experiences.
-Formal and non-formal education are categorized into levels, including early childhood education, primary education, secondary education, and tertiary education.
-Other classifications focus on teaching methods, such as teacher-centered and student-centered education, and on subjects, such as science education, language education, and physical education.
-Additionally, the term "education" can denote the mental states and qualities of educated individuals and the academic field studying educational phenomena.
+Formal education happens in a complex institutional framework, like public schools.
+Non-formal education is also structured but occurs outside the formal schooling system, while informal education is unstructured learning through daily experiences.
+Formal and non-formal education are divided into levels that include early childhood education, primary education, secondary education, and tertiary education.
+Other classifications focus on the teaching method, like teacher-centered and student-centered education, and on the subject, like science education, language education, and physical education.
+The term "education" can also refer to the mental states and qualities of educated people and the academic field studying educational phenomena.

-The precise definition of education is disputed, and there are disagreements about the aims of education and the extent to which education differs from indoctrination by fostering critical thinking.
-These disagreements impact how to identify, measure, and enhance various forms of education.
-Essentially, education socializes children into society by instilling cultural values and norms, equipping them with the skills necessary to become productive members of society.
-In doing so, it stimulates economic growth and raises awareness of local and global problems.
-Organized institutions play a significant role in education.
-For instance, governments establish education policies to determine the timing of school classes, the curriculum, and attendance requirements.
-International organizations, such as UNESCO, have been influential in promoting primary education for all children.
+The precise definition of education is disputed, and there are disagreements about what the aims of education are and to what extent education is different from indoctrination by fostering critical thinking.
+These disagreements affect how to identify, measure, and improve forms of education.
+Fundamentally, education socializes children into society by teaching cultural values and norms.
+It equips them with the skills needed to become productive members of society.
+This way, it stimulates economic growth and raises awareness of local and global problems.
+Organized institutions affect many aspects of education.
+For example, governments set education policies to determine when school classes happen, what is taught, and who can or must attend.
+International organizations, like UNESCO, have been influential in promoting primary education for all children.

-Many factors influence the success of education.
+Many factors influence whether education is successful.
 Psychological factors include motivation, intelligence, and personality.
-Social factors, such as socioeconomic status, ethnicity, and gender, are often associated with discrimination.
-Other factors encompass access to educational technology, teacher quality, and parental involvement.
+Social factors, like socioeconomic status, ethnicity, and gender, are often linked to discrimination.
+Further factors include access to educational technology, teacher quality, and parent involvement.

-The primary academic field examining education is known as education studies.
-It delves into the nature of education, its objectives, impacts, and methods for enhancement.
-Education studies encompasses various subfields, including philosophy, psychology, sociology, and economics of education.
-Additionally, it explores topics such as comparative education, pedagogy, and the history of education.
+The main academic field investigating education is called education studies.
+It examines what education is, what aims and effects it has, and how to improve it.
+Education studies has many subfields, like philosophy, psychology, sociology, anthropology, and economics of education.
+It also discusses comparative education, pedagogy, and the history of education.

-In prehistory, education primarily occurred informally through oral communication and imitation.
-With the emergence of ancient civilizations, the invention of writing led to an expansion of knowledge, prompting a transition from informal to formal education.
-Initially, formal education was largely accessible to elites and religious groups.
-The advent of the printing press in the 15th century facilitated widespread access to books, thus increasing general literacy.
-In the 18th and 19th centuries, public education gained significance, paving the way for the global movement to provide primary education to all, free of charge, and compulsory up to a certain age.
-Presently, over 90% of primary-school-age children worldwide attend primary school.
+In prehistory, education happened informally through oral communication and imitation.
+With the rise of ancient civilizations, writing was invented, and the amount of knowledge grew.
+This caused a shift from informal to formal education.
+Initially, formal education was mainly available to elites and religious groups.
+The invention of the printing press in the 15th century made books more widely available.
+This increased general literacy.
+Beginning in the 18th and 19th centuries, public education became more important.
+This development led to the worldwide process of making primary education available to all, free of charge, and compulsory up to a certain age.
+Today, over 90% of all primary-school-age children worldwide attend primary school.